lucasgeorgegustafson/MTG-pack-generator/README.md

 MTG Pack Generator

-An Python program for generating 15-card MTG boosters of a given set.
+A program for generating 15-card MTG boosters of a given set.

 To use: